vimana-cloud/rules_wasm/README.md

-# Wasm Component Bazel Tools
+# WebAssembly Component Bazel Tools

 A Bazel module with tools
 for working with [WebAssembly components](https://component-model.bytecodealliance.org/).

+This module primarily hosts
+language-agnostic rules for working with WebAssembly components, but also welcomes language-specific rules to compile source code files into components (including generating WIT bindings).

 ## Rules